ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We don't need `BindRec` for all programs, but it is essential for a general
-purpose `Monad` implementation.

 Kita tidak perlu menggunakan `BindRec` untk semua program.
 Namun, kelas tipe ini
 penting untuk implementasi umum dari `Monad`.

-The way to achieve stack safety is to convert method calls into references to an
-ADT, the `Free` monad:

 Cara yang digunakan untuk mendapatkan keamanan *stack* adalah dengan mengkonversi
 pemanggilan metoda menjadi rujukan ke sebuah ADT, atau yang dikenal dengan